Bridging Adversarial and Nonstationary Multi-armed Bandit: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we conduct numeric experiments to test the empirical performance of our WE3 algorithm.
-For simplicity, we focus on the scenario where all windows have the same size $W$.
-Guided by Theorems~\ref{thm:ub} and~\ref{thm:lower-bound}, we consider two regimes: (i) $ W V^{2/3} \leq T^{2/3} K^{1/3}$, i.e., $W$ is relatively small; (ii) $ W V^{2/3} >T^{2/3} K^{1/3}$, i.e., $W$ is relatively large.
+In this section, we conduct numeric experiments to test the empirical performance of the AE3 algorithm.
+For simplicity, we suppress the subscript of $V_T$ and $S_T$.
+Guided by Theorems~\ref{thm:ub} and~\ref{thm:lower-bound}, we consider two regimes: (i) $ S \ge K^{-1/3} V^{2/3}T^{1/3}$, i.e., the switch budget $S$ is relatively large; (ii) $ S \le K^{-1/3} V^{2/3}T^{1/3}$, i.e., $S$ is relatively small.
 We report the experimental details in the rest of this section.